-Oxfordshire Joint Health Scrutiny Committee (HOSC)
+Oxfordshire Joint Health Scrutiny Committee (HOSC) Annual Report 2022/23

-Chair's introduction
+Chair's Introduction

-This annual report comes after a year where a number of critical themes for health services have converged - the creation of the local integrated care system (ICS), trying to return to 'business as usual' with pre-pandemic serious issues (flagged nationally by previous HOSC committees since 2016) and COVID-19's enduring effects across the country on waiting lists, staffing levels and wellbeing and the economy and labour market.
+This annual report comes after a year where a number of critical themes for health services have converged - the creation of the local Integrated Care System (ICS), trying to return to 'business as usual' with pre-pandemic serious issues (flagged nationally by previous HOSC committees since 2016) and Covid's enduring effects across the country on waiting lists, staffing levels and wellbeing and the economy and labour market.
 These issues have posed unprecedented challenges for health services in maintaining service levels to local residents, and to those residents who have faced delays and disruption at times to their care, and also the voluntary sector organisations working alongside them.
-They have required a greater level of involvement by the Oxfordshire Joint Health Overview and Scrutiny Committee (HOSC) to fulfil its role to be a democratically underpinned 'critical friend' to those providing health services to our residents.
+These challenges have required a commensurately greater level of involvement by the Oxfordshire Joint Health Overview and Scrutiny Committee (HOSC) to fulfil its role to be a democratically-underpinned 'critical friend' to those providing health services to our residents.

-The formal establishment of integrated care systems (ICSs) on 1 July 2022 as a result of the Health and Social Care Act 2022, has made 2022/23 a challenging but exciting year for the HOSC, as it looks to scrutinise a wider - yet still evolving - ICS and introduce itself to key system personnel and structures.
+The formal establishment of Integrated Care Systems (ICSs) on 1 July 2022 as a result of the Health and Social Care Act 2022, has made 2022/23 a challenging, but exciting year for the HOSC, as it looks to now scrutinise a wider, yet still evolving ICS and introduce itself to key system personnel and structures.
+Whilst, moving forward, the role of HOSCs remains very unclear in national guidance with regards to its role in relation to the Secretary of State's power to intervene, the Oxfordshire Joint HOSC has built up stronger relationships with different parts of the system to collaborate and produce a number of valuable, in-depth, scrutiny reviews.

-While moving forward, the role of HOSCs remain very unclear in national guidance relating to the Secretary of State's power to intervene, the Oxfordshire Joint HOSC has built up stronger relationships with different parts of the system to collaborate and produce a number of valuable, in-depth, scrutiny reviews.
-As a product of this the committee has made 13 formal recommendations to health partners and cabinet and provided critical feedback on proposals, most of which have been accepted.
-These range from primary care, to dentistry, maternity services, the Integrated Improvement Programme and stop smoking services.
+As a product of this the Committee has made 11 formal recommendations to Health partners and cabinet; and provided critical feedback on proposals, most of which have been accepted, ranging from Primary Care, to Dentistry, Maternity Service, the Integrated Improvement Programme and Stop Smoking Services.

-Reflecting this greater involvement and activity, I want to place on record my thanks to all the committee members, especially those who have volunteered on working groups in between full committee.
-I believe we are a great and maturing team with an increasingly good overview as to the factors which affect the provision of healthcare across Oxfordshire.
-It is standard procedure for the vice chair of the committee to rotate between district and city council members.
-I would therefore like to put on record particular thanks to Cllr Paul Barrow as 22/23's vice-chair for being such a strong source of support over the last year.
+Reflecting this greater involvement and activity, I want to place on record my thanks to all the Committee Members, especially those who have volunteered on working groups in between full committee.
+I believe we are a great and maturing team; with an increasingly good overview as to the factors which affect the provision of healthcare across Oxfordshire.
+My thanks is extended also to those who were not reappointed to the Committee for the 2023/24 municipal year - Cherwell District Councillor Sandy Dallimore and South Oxfordshire District Councillor David Turner.
+It is standard procedure for the vice Chair of the Committee to rotate between District and City Council members.
+I would therefore like to put on record particular thanks to Cllr Paul Barrow as last year's vice-Chair for being such a strong source of support over the last year.
 With other departures, the committee also said goodbye to its longstanding and deeply appreciated co-opted member, Dr Alan Cohen.
 The people of Oxford are fortunate to have had such a knowledgeable and hard-working champion working on their behalf.